-It must be exciting to hold a world record – for running the fastest, or swimming the farthest, or changing clothes while jumping on a trampoline (yes, that’s one of them).
-So it makes sense that there’s a whole city that tries to break a world record every year!
-In the Spanish city of Valladolid, the townspeople get together to break the “most people doing something”-type records.
-One year they all threw hats.
-Another year they all bounced beach balls.
-What’s strange is that more than 12,000 people showed up to lick lollipops, but almost three times as many came to wave flags.
-You’d think free candy would draw a bigger crowd!
-But as the Valladolidians have shown, any record-breaking activity can be a blast.
+It must be exciting to hold a world record.
+Every year in the Spanish city of Valladolid, the townspeople get together to break the “most people doing something”-type records.
+One year they all threw hats, another year they all bounced beach balls.
+What’s strange is that more than 12,000 people showed up to lick lollipops, but almost three times as many came to wave flags!

 Wee ones: Jump up off the ground.
 Now try to jump higher.
 Have a grown-up hold out a hand to mark how high you got, and see if you can break your own record!